 Immunization clinics for travelers to other countries are by appointment only.
 There is a fee for each vaccine to cover the cost of the vaccine.

 Vaccines that can be administered include MMR (Measles, Mumps, Rubella), Polio, Influenza, Pneumonia, Hepatitis A, Hepatitis B, Chickenpox, Human Papillomavirus, Meningitis, Tetanus, Tdap, Yellow Fever, and Typhoid.

 Yellow Fever and Typhoid vaccinations require a prescription signed by a New York State licensed physician.

-Travel clinic appointments fill up quickly so world travelers are urged to get their vaccinations three to six months before departure.
+Adult and Travel clinic appointments fill up quickly so world travelers are urged to get their vaccinations three to six months before departure.